nikanmafakheri/Weather_project/README.md

 ## Usage

-- Enter the name of a city in the search bar and click "Search."
+- Enter the name of a city in the search bar and click "Get Forecast"
 - The app will display the current weather information for that city, including temperature, humidity, wind speed, and weather conditions.